davidorex/vcv-rack-module-creation-framework/README.md

 **AI-assisted VCV Rack module development through conversational creation**

-This repo represents a Claude-Code'd transposition of TÂCHES' plugin-freedom-system to key of VCV Rack module development.
+This repo represents a Claude-Code'd transposition of TÂCHES' https://github.com/glittercowboy/plugin-freedom-system to key of VCV Rack module development.

 Build professional VCV Rack modules by describing what you want.
 Claude Code orchestrates the entire workflow from ideation to distribution.